 Country of Women?
 Repercussions of the Triple Alliance War in Paraguay

-Skewed sex ratios often result from conflict, disease, and migration, yet their long term impact remains less understood.
-The War of the Triple Alliance (1864-1870) in South America killed up to 70% of the Paraguayan male population.
-According to Paraguayan national lore, the skewed sex ratios resulting from the conflict are the cause of present-day low marriage rates, high rates of out-of-wedlock births and a generally male chauvinist culture.
-We collate historical and modern data to test this conventional wisdom in the short and the long run.
-We examine both cross-border and within-country variation in child-rearing, education and labor force participation in Paraguay over a 150 year period.
-We find that more skewed post-war sex ratios are associated with higher out-of-wedlock births, more female-headed households, and better female educational outcomes, even after return to normal.
-Cross-country comparisons suggest that Paraguayan women are less likely to be employed than those in neighboring districts in Argentina and Brazil, but that within Paraguay, they are more likely to be employed where the sex ratio shock was more severe.
-The impacts of the war persist into the present, and are seemingly unaffected by variation in economic openness, uncertainty, or traditional norms.
+Skewed sex ratios often result from episodes of conflict, disease, and migration.
+Their persistent impacts over a century later, and especially in less-developed regions, remain less understood.
+The War of the Triple Alliance (1864--1870) in South America killed up to 70\% of the Paraguayan male population.
+According to Paraguayan national lore, the skewed sex ratios resulting from the conflict are the cause of present-day low marriage rates and high rates of out-of-wedlock births.
+We collate historical and modern data to test this conventional wisdom in the short, medium, and long run.
+We examine both cross-border and within-country variation in child-rearing, education, labor force participation, and gender norms in Paraguay over a 150 year period.
+We find that more skewed post-war sex ratios are associated with higher out-of-wedlock births, more female-headed households, better female educational outcomes, higher female labor force participation, and more gender-equal gender norms.
+The impacts of the war persist into the present, and are seemingly unaffected by variation in economic openness or ties to indigenous culture.

-Keywords: Conflict, Gender, Illegitimacy, Female Labor Force Participation, Education, History, Persistence, Paraguay, Latin America
+Keywords: Conflict, Gender, Fertility, Female Labor Force Participation, Education, History, Persistence, Paraguay, Latin America

 JEL Classification: D74, I25, J16, J21, N16